Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Modular layout; performance fabric; roomy seating More involved setup; needs space; best value if you’ll use the modular flexibility
+Modular layout; performance fabric; roomy seating More involved setup; needs space; best value if you will use the modular flexibility

 Home Depot Sofa Thorton Modular